w4bo/AA2425-unibo-mldm/slides/07-fairness.md

 *Learning* is not a process of simply committing examples to memory.

 - *Induction*: drawing rules (from past examples) that effectively account for past cases, but that also apply to new/unseen cases.

-- E.g., Homing in on those details that are characteristic of "2" in general, not just the "2"s that appear in the examples.
+> Homing in on those details that are characteristic of "2" in general, not just the "2"s that appear in the examples.

-When learning, ML turns *data into a model*.
+When learning, ML turns *data into a model* that

-- A model summarizes the patterns in the training data; *it makes generalizations*.
+- summarizes the patterns in the training data; *it makes generalizations*.
-- A model could take many forms: a hyperplane, or a set of distributions, a set of weights, etc.
+- could take many forms: a hyperplane, or a set of distributions, a set of weights, etc.

-There are reasons to be cautiously optimistic about fairness and machine learning.
+There are reasons to be *cautiously optimistic about fairness and ML*.

 - Data-driven decision making has the potential to be more transparent compared to human decision making.
 - It forces to articulate our decision-making objectives and enables to clearly understand the trade-offs between desiderata.